emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 BEFORE PROCEEDING WITH THE NEXT STEPS: be aware that there is a development freeze period until the migration process is finished (during the step 4 of the migration) because the wizard is editing all the flows of the bus and has a lock on them.

 ## 4.The steps for migrating to eMagiz 5:

+**Note** In case you do **not** want to upgrade all your connectors at once pursue points 4.2.1) and 4.2.2) and then **go to** the two data grids below the wizard and upgrade all the connectors you want by selecting them one by one and press "Upgrade container" for each of them.

 ### 4.1 Using the "upgrade complete bus at once" button